 It also offers greater potential for you to raise other key performance indicators such as your anaerobic threshold, i.e. the point at which lactate begins to accumulate in the muscles and blood.

-What’s more, you’ll also have a stronger foundation to build on top of if and when it’s appropriate to focus on improving your anaerobic energy production too, which will be necessary for shorter, higher intensity efforts such as sprinting and making attacks.
+What’s more, you’ll also have a stronger foundation of base fitness to build on top of, when it’s appropriate to focus on improving your anaerobic energy production.
+That will be necessary for shorter, higher intensity efforts such as sprinting and making attacks.

-Building your aerobic capacity with lower intensity rides around zone two (using heart rate or power), longer ‘muscular endurance’ blocks of perhaps 15 to 20 minutes each at lower cadences of around 60 to 80RPM, as well as interval training close to intensities that work on VO2 Max (e.g. the popular 30 seconds on/15 seconds off workout) will be ideal for the task.
+You can build your aerobic capacity with lower intensity base training rides around zone two (using heart rate or power) or ‘muscular endurance’ blocks of perhaps 15 to 20 minutes each at lower cadences of around 60 to 80RPM.

 Schedule your workouts

-The next step in creating your plan is to work backwards and schedule the training sessions that will inch you forward towards your goals.
+The next step in creating your plan is to work backward and schedule the training sessions that will inch you forward towards your goals.

 What you’re looking for here is a wide variety of workouts that fulfil the purpose outlined above.
 This will keep training interesting, motivating and result in greater adaptations since the body responds better when it’s challenged in different ways.